 Joint replacement is a very involved process.
 It requires preparation for surgery, the procedure itself, and careful recovery and maintenance to prevent complications.
-Knowing how to care for a replaced joint is vital to avoid future issues and ensure a smooth, gradual transition to a life more in line with the activity and mobility once enjoyed before surgery.
+Knowing how to care for a replaced joint is vital to avoid future issues, minimizing or eliminating shoulder pain, and ensure a smooth, gradual transition to a life more in line with the activity and mobility once enjoyed before surgery.

 Shoulder Replacement Surgery